feodus/antigravity-memory-bank/CONTRIBUTING.md

 # Contributing to Antigravity Memory Bank

+> **Disclaimer**: This project allows for compatibility with the Kilocode Memory Bank structure but is an independent implementation.
+"Kilocode" is a trademark of Kilo.Ai (or respective owners).
+This project is not affiliated with, endorsed by, or sponsored by Kilocode or Kilo.Ai.

 Thank you for your interest in the project! 🎉

 ## 🤝 How to Contribute